spryker/propel-encryption-behavior/README.md

     echo $o->getMySecretData();
     // "Some data that will be encrypted."

-// If you need to use different passphrase in different queries:
+    // If you need to use different passphrases in different queries:

     use Spryker\PropelEncryptionBehavior\Cipher;
     Cipher::resetInstance();